min2ha/ukwa-site/content/target/36034/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Leighton Andrews: Standing up for the Rhondda (Labour candidate for Rhondda)

 Leighton Andrews is the Labour candidate for Rhondda at the 2016 National Assembly for Wales elections.